Trent's Last Case (1952 film): Production

+The film was shot at Shepperton Studios.
+The sets were designed by art director William C. Andrews.
+Location shooting took place around London, Shepperton and nearby Chertsey.

 Margaret Lockwood had just signed a contract with Herbert Wilcox who was better known for making films with his wife, Anna Neagle.
-Neagle and Lockwood were among the most popular British stars in the country in the 1940s.
-Lockwood's career had been in a slump and this film was seen as a comeback.
+Neagle and Lockwood were among the most popular stars in Britain in the 1940s, but Lockwood's career had been in a slump and this film was seen as a comeback.
 It was her first film in two years.
-The arrangement with Wilcox would kill off Lockwood's career as a star.
+It was to be the first of a six picture deal between Wilcox and Republic although only three films resulted.

-Herbert Wilcox wrote in his memoirs that he paid Orson Welles £12,000 for his role but because Welles was in so much debt the actor wound up with only £150.
+Herbert Wilcox claimed that he paid Orson Welles £12,000 for his role but because Welles was in so much debt the actor wound up with only £150.
 Wilcox and Welles worked together again on Trouble in the Glen (1954).
 Lockwood wrote in her memoirs that she adored working with Wilcox.
 She said "Orson is a genius and like most geniuses in my experience, sometimes a trifle off.
 His oddity, or so it seemed to me while making this picture, was that he wanted to play his love scenes with me entirely by himself; without me...
 I must say they were very successful."

-The film's sets were designed by the art director William C. Andrews.

 In one scene, Eileen Joyce is shown playing part of Mozart's C minor Concerto, K. 491 at the Royal Opera House with an orchestra under Anthony Collins.
+It was also the film debut of actor Kenneth Williams, best known for his roles in the Carry On comedy film series.